caciitg/UTrack/README.md

  <br />

 ### 2.3 Visualisation and Deployment
 We used Seaborn to display the caculated level of Loneliness, Stress, and Anxiety for each user across time, thus enabling us to see how the user's mental state varied over time.
+Moreover, we estimate the weighted average for each category, over previous tweets **`[0:LOW,1:HIGH]`**.
 Additonally, you can also view each specific tweet and its scores.
 Deployment was done using Streamlit.